henryfromskalitz/GEE-Hack-a-thon/README.md

 # Specific hypotheses and predictions

 _*What do you know about this protected area?
 What sort of factors could influence forest cover change in this part of the world?*_
+We are predicting an increased forest cover gain compared to forest cover loss in Yellowstone national park from the year 2000- 2016.
+Yellowstone has frequent volcanic activity, contributing to small area changes within the climate impacting the forest .Climate change could have a large influence over forest cover, changing the lengths of growing seasons, local temperatures, and regular extreme weather events.
+Commercial deforestation is banned within the national park but there are frequent natural disasters that can influence forest cover such a wildfires or increased rainfall leading to flooding.

 # Methods